 Biology and life history Western flower thrips overwinter as adults in ground duff.
 Thrips usually emerge early, about popcorn stage.
 In the spring they seek out flowers where they feed on pollen and nectar and lay eggs into floral parts.
-The larvae feed on flowers, buds and leaves.
+The larvae feed on surface tissues of flowers, buds and leaves.
 When mature, the larvae drop to the ground and pupate.
 The adults that emerge may lay eggs on developing fruit.
 Under favorable conditions, a complete life cycle may be completed in two weeks.
 There are several overlapping generations per year.
 Seasonal migration occurs at various times of the year due to destruction or drying up of host plants, and adjacent crops may be invaded by these insects.
 Thrips eat pollen and nectar on a wide range of plants (at least 244 species from 62 families).

 Pest monitoring In fruit trees with a history of thrips damage to fruit in previous seasons, thrips abundance during flower bloom can be monitored by destructively sampling flowers and searching for the adult and immature thrips.
 Yellow sticky traps can also be utilized to sample thrips.
 Scouting can be focused on perimeter fruit trees or in areas within the orchard with a history of thrips damage to fruit.